A15.5: Tuberculosis of larynx, trachea and bronchia, confirmed bacteriologically, molecularly or histologically

 You have tuberculosis in the windpipe, bronchial tubes or larynx.

 Tuberculosis is also abbreviated to TB.
 Tuberculosis is caused by certain bacteria.
-The bacteria are usually transmitted through coughing and sneezing.
+The bacteria are transmitted through coughing and sneezing, for example.
 The bacteria can remain undetected in the body for a very long time.
 But they can also cause severe inflammations.
 The bacteria trigger symptoms when the body’s defense system is weakened.
 For example, tuberculosis may cause fever, coughing and a feeling of weakness.
 It is also possible to lose weight and feel very tired.
-Tuberculosis bacteria are very well adapted to the body and are difficult to treat.

 Your windpipe, bronchial tubes or larynx have been inflamed by the tuberculosis.
-We breathe air in through the mouth and nose.
-The air enters our lungs though the respiratory tract.
-The lower respiratory tract begins with the windpipe.
+The air is breathed in through the mouth or nose.
+From there the air goes into the trachea via the larynx.
 At the end of the windpipe are two bronchial tubes (or bronchi) branching away from it.
 The bronchial tubes run into the lungs.
 What is more, the bronchial tubes divide into even smaller branches.
+The larynx, the trachea, the bronchia and the lungs are part of the lower airways.

 Additional indicator